input-output-hk/partner-chains/docs/intro.md

 1. `aura_pub_key`: The aura public key (sr25519)
 1. `grandpa_pub_key`: The grandpa public key (Ed25519)

 By default the partner chain node process will look for key stores in the base path directory.
+Refer to the [official Polkadot  guide](https://docs.polkadot.com/infrastructure/running-a-validator/onboarding-and-offboarding/key-management/) or your particular Partner Chain's documentation for information on how to manage your node keys.

 ### Features

 #### Features Overview